instacart/Snacks/src/components/Buttons/docs/Radio.md

 You can define whether the button starts in the pressed on unpressed state through the `isChecked` prop.
 In addition, you can change the checked/unchecked state at any moment after the mount state by redifining the prop `isChecked`.

+**Note:** Radio buttons are not supposed to be unselected once pressed.
+If you need that behavior, a button or a checkbox is a better solution.

 ### Label
 Associating a label to every radio button is very important for accessibility purposes.
 There are two ways to do it.
 The easiest is to enclose the text with the component: `<Radio>My label<Radio>`.
 The other option is to associate a label yourself: